Canadian nationality law: Restoration of involuntarily lost citizenship

 Further changes became effective in 2015 that granted Canadian citizenship to certain groups of individuals who had never become citizens and their descendants.
 Canadian citizenship was granted to individuals who: were born or naturalized in Canada but lost British subject status before the 1946 Act came into force, were non-local British subjects ordinarily resident in Canada but did not qualify as Canadian citizens when that status was created, were born outside Canada in the first generation to a parent in either of the preceding categories, were born outside Canada in the first generation to a parent who did become a Canadian citizen when the 1946 Act became effective but who themself did not acquire citizenship, or were a foreign-born adoptee who was adopted before 1947 by a parent who became a Canadian citizen and who qualified to pass citizenship by descent.
 Any person who voluntarily renounced British subject status or had it revoked did not qualify to receive citizenship by this special grant.

 In 2023, the Ontario Superior Court of Justice found the first-generation limit to citizenship by descent unconstitutional.
 The rule was deemed to have violated the charter rights of citizens born abroad, as it did not grant the same rights to citizens based on where they had been born.
 The Liberal government decided to not challenge the ruling, and is required by the court to grant citizenship to those impacted by the first-generation limit.
-The court required the government to pass a law doing so by June 20, 2024, but multiple extensions have been granted, and the current deadline is November 20, 2025.
+The court required the government to pass a law doing so by June 20, 2024, but multiple extensions were granted, with the final deadline being January 20, 2026.
+The final version of the court-required law, Bill C-3 of the 45th Parliament, came into force on December 15, 2025.

 Acquisition and loss of citizenship

-Entitlement by birth, descent, or adoption
+Entitlement by birth or adoption

-Nearly all individuals born in Canada receive Canadian citizenship by birth, including those who were born in Canadian airspace, internal and territorial waters, and Canadian-registered ships and aircraft.
+With few exceptions, all individuals born in Canada receive Canadian citizenship by birth, including those who were born in Canadian airspace, internal and territorial waters, and Canadian-registered ships and aircraft.
 The only exceptions are children born to two foreign parents with at least one who is employed by a foreign government, an employee of a foreign government, or an organization with diplomatic immunity.

 Abandoned children found before the age of seven are assumed to have been born in Canada, unless contrary evidence is found within seven years of discovery.

-Children born overseas are Canadian citizens by descent if either parent is a citizen otherwise than by descent (meaning by birth in Canada or naturalization).
-Citizenship by descent was limited to only one generation born outside of the country, other than children or grandchildren of members of the Canadian Armed Forces.
-However, this limit was found unconstitutional in 2023, with legislation to remove the limit pending.
-Adopted children are treated as if they were naturally born to the adopting parents and are subject to the same regulations regarding birthplace and descent.
+Entitlement by descent

+In 2025, an amendment to the Citizenship Act, 1976 granted Canadian citizenship to children of Canadian parents beyond the first generation born abroad.
+Before the amendment, Canadian citizenship could not be granted to individuals born abroad to foreign-born Canadian citizens, creating an immigration phenomenon that the Canadian media labelled as the "Lost Canadians".
+Following the 2025 amendment, Canadian citizenship can be granted to those born outside Canada with the criteria depending on their date of birth or adoption: